cwczarnik/dsp/07-statistics.md

 P(A|E) = P(E|A)*P(A)/P(D)
 P(A|E) = (1 * 1/300)/(1/300 + 1/2 *1/125) = 0.45
 ```
-or 45% probability of elvis having an identical twin.
+Or 45% probability of elvis having an identical twin.
 ---

 ###Q6.
 Bayesian &amp; Frequentist Comparison